JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 ### Add internet access permission

-To access the internet, the Android application needs the appropriate permission.
-Since all network requests are made from the shared module, it makes sense to add the internet access permission to its manifest.
+To access the internet, the Android application needs the appropriate permission:

 Update your `androidApp/src/main/AndroidManifest.xml` file with the access permission: